Introduction

 - The

-operator is a short hand for multipleOR
+TheINoperator is a short hand for multipleORconditinos.

 SELECT column_name(s)